bobbijvoet/web-components-codelab/index.md

 ```

 Add a paragraph next to your Custom Element and see that the styles are applied there as well.
+Since we are not leveraging the shadow DOM the styles are applied globally.

 ### Adding a shadow root

-Instead of attaching the Template content directly as a child, we create a Shadow Root, and attach the template inside.
+Now let's add shadow DOM.
+So instead of attaching the template content directly as a child, we create a shadow root, and attach the template inside.

 ```
 this.attachShadow({mode: 'open'}); // Parameter is for deep cloning this.shadowRoot.appendChild(content);
 ```

-Notice that only the paragraph in the shadow dom has the styles applied.
+Notice that now only the paragraph in the shadow DOM has the styles applied.

 ## Styling the Custom Element
 Duration: 0:10